Alexanderc98/chocolate_proj/README.md

 * Separated the data to five different sheets and removed duplicates in microsoft excel, so that I could create a great relational database

 ## Result
-Below are the result of my binary classification model.
+Below are the result of my binary classification model:

 ![alt text](https://github.com/Alexanderc98/chocolate_proj/blob/main/tableau_dashboard.png "Result")